-These the tiger king class 12 ncert solutions answer every Reading with Insight question for Vistas Chapter 2 with text-grounded long answers drawn directly from Kalki Krishnamurthy's short story.
-Each question is treated as a 6-mark Long Answer with the exact lines, character motives, anna-and-rupee detail, and satirical tone-markers that CBSE markers reward in Section C of the Class 12 English Core Board paper, aligned to the 2026-27 NCERT reprint.
+These The Tiger King Class 12 NCERT Solutions answer every Reading with Insight question for Vistas Chapter 2 with text-grounded long answers from Kalki Krishnamurthy's short story.
+Each answer is built like a 6-mark Section C Long Answer, with the exact lines, motives and satirical tone-markers that CBSE markers reward, aligned to the 2026-27 NCERT reprint.

-• CBSE Weightage: 6 marks per Vistas Long Answer in Section C, drawn from the five Reading with Insight questions
+• CBSE Weightage: 6 marks per Vistas Long Answer in Section C

-These Collegedunia solutions are curated by senior English educators, mapped line-by-line to the 2026-27 NCERT Vistas textbook, and refined against the last five years of CBSE Class 12 English Core Board papers.
+These solutions are written by senior English educators and mapped to the 2026-27 NCERT Vistas textbook and recent CBSE Class 12 English Core papers.

 The Tiger King NCERT Solutions - Class 12 English (Vistas)